adamcunnington/Bible/README.md

 2. Via Docker

 ### 1. Local Instructions
-You can run the application locally (in editable mode) which is especially useful if you are making changes to the code.
-The `make` commands in this section assume you have an executable called `python3.9`.
-If you do not, you may pass `PYTHON3=x` where `x` is the name of your python 3 executable, e.g. `PYTHON3=python3.7`.
+The application can be ran locally (in editable mode) which is especially useful if changes are being made to the code.
+The `make` commands in this section assume an executable called `python3.9`.
+Alternatively, `PYTHON3=x` can be passed with the make target where `x` is the name of the python 3 executable to use, e.g. `PYTHON3=python3.7`.
 Run `make` to see full details.

 #### Pre Requisites
 1. Clone the repo.